BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 - extremely integrated parts which do not have a clean block boundary or interface
 - niche parts

 Borderline case?
-Feel free to open a PR and we can discuss.
+Feel free to open an issue or PR for discussion.

+We may require that parts be proven functional in a built PCB before merging.

 There will be many useful parts that are not a good fit for inclusion here.
 Consider creating a separate repository and publishing it on pip with a dependency on this project.
+We may maintain a list of high quality third-party parts libraries.

 ## Compiler / Infrastructure Contributions